We’re excited to let you know that Kite and the RNLI have teamed up again and added to our bespoke range of baby clothes.

 About the RNLI

 The RNLI is the charity that saves lives at sea.
 Funded by donations, their volunteer lifeboat crews provide a 24-hour rescue service in the UK and Ireland, their seasonal lifeguards look after people on busy beaches, and their Flood Rescue Team helps those affected by flooding.
+They also work with organisations around the world to raise awareness of drowning and increase prevention and rescue capacity.

 The volunteer lifeboat crews and lifeguards have saved over 143,000 lives since 1824 and their youth education and water safety work has helped to prevent countless more from getting into danger.
-Today, 95% of the RNLI is made up of volunteers - ordinary people doing extraordinary things to help save lives at sea.
+Today, an amazing 95% of the RNLI is made up of volunteers - ordinary people doing extraordinary things to help save lives at sea.

 Kite Baby Sea Sights Romper £18